 About the Residency Program

-A Space Time Studio Residency provides you with access to open development time in a studio space, and mentorship from the Tracks staff.
-The focus is on choreographic research and reflection and culminates in a public showing / forum to present and discuss the residents' findings.
+The Space Time Studio Residency provides access to a studio space, to open development time, and mentorship from the Tracks staff.
+The focus is on choreographic research and reflection and culminates in a public showing/forum to present and discuss the residents' findings.

-This is a free program supporting Darwin’s independent dance scene.
-Artists and practitioners of all dance styles are encouraged to apply, including culturally specific dance forms.
+This program supports Darwin’s independent dance scene.
+Artists and practitioners of all dance styles are encouraged to apply, including culturally specific dance forms, and other movement practices.
 This program was developed in response to the limited opportunities for the development of contemporary dance and choreographic practice in the NT.
-Our Space Time Residency usually runs during our quieter times, maximising studio usage for the benefit of our wider dance community.
+Our Space Time Residency runs during our quieter times, maximising studio usage for the benefit of our wider dance community.